prajwalcm/ProjectMinerva/README.md

   * set up backend for wishlist
   * setup wishlist page and operations, added link to wishlist from logged in dropdown menu
   * stamped out bug where reloading order history and admin dashboard would adjust the displayed total cost of orders
+  * fixed bug where deleted products caused errors when viewing orders that contained them
   * Deployed app on heroku
 * Nissar
   * Created Order feature in the Backend and added Empty Cart at frontend.